Obtaining New Water Service

 What About Your Existing Well?

-Although current legislation does permit water purveyors to compel properties to
+Current legislation does not permit water purveyors to compel properties to

 requirement is that there may be no cross-connections of any kind between private